 Initiatives to Support Active Participation of Women

 The T&D Insurance Group has accelerated efforts to create a corporate culture where a diverse workforce can feel job satisfaction and reach their potential.
 The Group recognizes that enabling women to further reach their potential is an important driver of sustainable growth in corporate value, and that their active participation is a crucial management priority for the Group.
 With this in mind, the Group’s three life insurance companies are working to revise their respective personnel and compensation systems, as well as introducing various support systems to enhance employees’ work-life balance, including balancing work with childcare and nursing care.
 In addition, by fostering a Group-wide collaboration to reduce total working hours and encourage male employees to take childcare leave, we are making an effort to create rewarding workplace environments where everyone is motivated to play an active role.
-To steadily advance these initiatives and promote the active participation of female employees, the Group’s three life insurance companies have each formulated action plans based on their respective business models.
+To steadily advance these initiatives and promote the active participation of female employees, the Group’s three life insurance companies have each set targets for promoting female employees to management positions (25% by 2027 and 30% by 2030), and are working to systematically nurture female employees for promotion to management positions.

 Welcomed by the Group

 Underpinned by its basic approach to respecting human rights expressed in the T&D Insurance Group’s Human Rights Policy, the Group strives to develop a workplace environment in which each and every employee can fully realize their own potential.
-From the viewpoint of diversity, each Group company is addressing LGBT (sexual minorities) issues by running training sessions and setting up consultation desks.
+From the viewpoint of diversity, each Group company is addressing LGBTQ+ (sexual minorities) issues by running training sessions.

 Customer-oriented